mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/connect/local.md

 ## Dbeaver

-If you are using Dbeaver make sure to select Driver for MySQL 8 and later.
+If you are using Dbeaver make sure to select Driver for MySQL 8 or later.
 If the driver is missing you can [download it](https://dev.mysql.com/downloads/connector/j/) and add it from the [database-drivers section](https://dbeaver.com/docs/wiki/Database-drivers/).

 1. From the navigation menu, click Connect to database.
 2. Search `MySQL 8+`.